Assessing the Sustainability and Trustworthiness of Federated Learning Models: Evaluation and Results

 Assuming a multinational IT consulting company based in Luxembourg, with two research and development centers located in Zurich, Switzerland, and Johannesburg, South Africa.
 Both branches have simultaneously proposed an FL-based training proposal, with their respective training configurations outlined in the \tablename~\ref{tab:case_config}.
 However, due to limited resources, only one proposal can be implemented.
 As the director of the research and development centers, the decision-maker aims to follow the guidance of the AI-HLEG.
 It intends to evaluate the trust score of the two proposals using the algorithm proposed in this work.
 This calculation will ultimately determine which proposal should be adopted.

 \tablename~\ref{tab:case_config} presents the configurations of the two proposals, which exhibit a high degree of similarity.
-The primary distinction lies in the fact that Proposal A, involving the Johannesburg team, necessitates a greater number of clients to participate in the training process and entails a substantially higher number of training rounds compared to Proposal B, which is proposed by the Zurich team.
-Additionally, both teams intend to conduct the training process at their local facilities.
+The primary distinction lies in the fact that \textbf{Proposal A}, involving the Johannesburg team, necessitates a greater number of clients to participate in the training process and entails a substantially higher number of training rounds compared to \textbf{Proposal B}, which is proposed by the Zurich team.
+Both teams intend to conduct the training process at their local facilities.

 The director utilized the proposed system to upload the proposals submitted by the two teams.
 This system then computed and evaluated the scores of various pillars, such as robustness, privacy, and fairness, ultimately aggregating them to generate a trust score.
-In this experiment, equal weight was assigned to all the pillars during calculations.
+This experiment assigned equal weight to all the pillars during calculations.

-However, there is a lack of established methods, equations, and practical calculation techniques for computing all the notions and metrics mentioned in Section \ref{sec:sustainability}.
-As a result, the goal of the implementation is to create a simplified prototype that incorporates basic principles, concepts, and metrics that can be calculated.
-All the computed notions are presented in \tablename~\ref{tab:notion_score_proposals}.

 The results of the system, as depicted in \figurename~\ref{fig:result_proposals}, indicate that both proposals have similar scores in different aspects, including explainability, accountability, and federation.
 This similarity can be attributed to the proximity of their respective configurations.
 As indicated in the \tablename~\ref{tab:notion_score_proposals}, both proposals demonstrated low levels of robustness as they were not optimized for resisting attacks.
 Regarding privacy, proposal B outperformed proposal A due to its significant number of nodes, which introduced more uncertainty and improved overall privacy.
 Besides, proposal B exhibited a greater fairness score compared to proposal A due to its superior level of client selection fairness, and the performance of the model among the clients is even.